ZenderB3D/pp_docs/docs/Features/parent_wizard.md

 * B: LMB passthrough, use for box select, lmb or b after selection will process the selection
 * SPACE: Toggle OBJ/POSE mode, hover mouse over armature(bone) and press space to access bones
 * 1: Deselect all, even pose bones
+* 2: Unparent all children of any selected objects or bones
 * ESC: Exit/Finish operator